What is a Cabane à sucre?

 The shacks sit big groups of people in long communal tables.
 The atmosphere is very joyful and familiar.
 You often have activities for the kids and you can stroll the forest to digest all the sugar.

 Quebec is full of érablières scattered through the province, after all, we supply the world about 80% of all the maple syrup.
-You can find them away from the big cities into the countryside.
+You can the sugar shacks away from the big cities into the countryside. so I would highly suggest renting a car.

 For the past 3 years, we have been filling our bellies at the érablière Shefford.
 Located only 1-hour away from Montreal, in the eastern townships, this cabane à sucre has reinvented the traditional menu in favour of a more fancy & elaborated one.
 Every year, the menu and the chefs change giving a new twist every time we visit the shack.